UtkarshPanara/Predicting-product-quality-for-Tennesee-Eastman-process/README.md

 The dataset can be download from https://ieee-dataport.org/documents/tennessee-eastman-simulation-dataset#files

 ## Algorithm
-Support Vector Regression (TE_SVR.ipynb) and Neural Networks (TE_NN.ipynb) is used to estimate the quality of products G and H.
+Support Vector Regression (TE_SVR.ipynb) and Artificial Neural Networks (TE_ANN.ipynb) is used to estimate the quality of products G and H.